 The Freeway Mitigation Program Preserves includes seven properties (1,300 acres), and 12 restoration projects (350 acres).
-TIn 2017, OCTA received biological resource permits after completing a state and federal Natural Community Conservation Plan/Habitat Conservation Plan (Conservation Plan) for the Environmental

-Mitigation Program (EMP), allowing streamlined project approvals for the freeway improvement projects.
-The Conservation Plan also includes a streamlined process for coordination for streambed alternation agreements.
+In 2017, OCTA received biological resource permits after completing a state and federal Natural Community Conservation Plan/Habitat Conservation Plan (Conservation Plan) for the Environmental Mitigation Program, allowing streamlined project approvals for the freeway improvement projects.
+The Conservation Plan also includes a streamlined process for coordination of streambed alternation agreements.
 In January 2018, the OCTA secured programmatic permits and assurances for federal and state clean water permitting requirements.
 Receipt of these permits represent the culmination of years of collaboration and support by the Board, environmental community, and regulatory agencies.

 To ensure ongoing preservation of the open space, an endowment was established to pay for the long-term management of the Preserves.
-The second deposit into the endowment was made in August 2017, and approximately \$2.9 million on will be deposited an annual basis.
+Approximately \$2.9 million will be deposited an annually.
+The third deposit was made in August 2018.
 For more details, see the project updates on page 32.